How to Fade Dark Spots Without Damaging Your Skin Barrier

 “Dark spots” is the everyday phrase.
 The dermatology term is usually hyperpigmentation.
 It happens when your skin produces extra melanin in certain areas.
 That can happen after acne, inflammation, irritation, sun exposure, hormones, friction, or injury.

 In other words, not all dark spots come from the same cause.
 Some are post-inflammatory hyperpigmentation after breakouts.
 Some are sun spots.
 Some are melasma.
-And some are made worse by the very routines people use to “treat” them.
+And some can look more noticeable when the very routines people use to improve them leave skin feeling irritated or overworked.
 The American Academy of Dermatology and Cleveland Clinic both emphasize that hyperpigmentation has different triggers and that sun exposure can worsen it.
 AAD: hyperpigmentation in darker skin tones | Cleveland Clinic: hyperpigmentation overview

 Niacinamide